ajmolstad/ajmolstad.github.io/about.md

 My research interests are in multivariate analysis, numerical optimization, statistical computing, tensor-valued data analysis, and more broadly, machine learning.
 My goal is to in develop computationally efficient and model-based methods for classification, regression, clustering, and dimension reduction, with an emphasis on methods that are applicable in statistical genetics and genomics.

-Please feel free to contact me with any questions or comments about any of my work.
+Please feel free to contact me with any questions or comments about my work.